Envelopes & Events

 EV_PACKET | "ag2.packet" | {"routing": {...}, "context_updates": {...}, "body": "<text>"} |

-These are the envelopes adapters fold into per-session state.
+These are the envelopes adapters fold into per-channel state.
 EV_TEXT carries plain text.
 EV_PACKET is the workflow adapter's atomic round-end capture: it bundles the agent's routing decision (matched against ToolCalled(...) rules), accumulated context_vars mutations, and final body text into one envelope.
 Posted by the framework after each Agent.ask round; tool authors don't construct these directly.

-Session lifecycle events#
+Channel lifecycle events#

 | Constant | String | Source |